acritelli/cloudformation-unixtime/README.md

 cd cloudformation-unixtime
 ```

-Then, create the stack.
+Then, create the Stack.
 Notice that the parameters passed specifies the previously created  S3 Bucket and Key, along with a state (`Rome`) to obtain the `unixtime` for.

 ```
 aws cloudformation create-stack --stack-name unixtime-test --template-body file://cloudformation/unixtime.yaml --capabilities CAPABILITY_IAM --parameters ParameterKey=UnixTimeLambdaS3Bucket,ParameterValue=acritelli-unixtime-function ParameterKey=UnixTimeLambdaS3Key,ParameterValue=function.zip ParameterKey=State,ParameterValue=Rome
 ```

-Confirm that the `UnixTime` output was populated by the Custom Resource (omit the `jq` command if you don't have it installed):
+Confirm that the `UnixTime` Output was populated by the Custom Resource (omit the `jq` command if you don't have it installed):

 ```
 aws cloudformation describe-stacks --stack-name unixtime-test | jq .Stacks[0].Outputs